Themercee/WifiHarvester-android/README.md

 ## TODO
 - Change the play button icon when pressed
-- Add a scrolling list to see Wifi with their infos
 - Add some unit test
 - Add facultative DEBUG option